 Then I was schooled by the owner of the organization.
 “Things may be okay now,” he said, “but they can always change.
 And don’t trust appearances.
 Last year a local gay man got gay-bashed by visiting tourists.
 The doctors had to rewire his jaw.”

-We talked about the state of LGBTQ people in homophobic countries — in Russia, in parts of Africa, even in the progressive capitals of the West like London and New York.
+He and I talked about the state of LGBTQ people in homophobic countries — in Russia, in parts of Africa, and even in the progressive capitals of the West like London and New York.
 Violence was still common and in some places, it was assumed.
 And then I began, at last, to recognize the violence of my home — the true ramifications of censorship, the dangers of it.
-It was a kind of violence, and whether if it was done out of love or religious fervor, it still hurt me.
+It was a kind of violence, and whether it was done out of love or religious fervor, it still hurt me.
 I made unsafe sexual decisions and faced their consequences with terror.

 And I had it easy.
-Over the years I’ve heard horror stories from other Queers born in the South who were beaten, abandoned, and subjected to dangerous, nonscientific “conversion therapy.”
+Over the years I’ve been in school, I’ve heard many horror stories from other queers in the South who were beaten, abandoned, and subjected to dangerous, nonscientific “conversion therapy.”
 And I realized that Pride is not a localized event.
 It does not exist to celebrate the progress of a single place.
 Rather, it exists to celebrate the idea of progress and to challenge the places where progress hasn’t happened.
 It is the antithesis to hate and a beacon of hope to members of our tribe still in the closet – to people in homes and places like the one I grew up in.

 “Gay people from Tennessee, Louisiana, South Carolina, they come to Savannah on Pride weekend,” the director said.
 “They don’t always buy tickets or come in, sometimes they just walk around the side, but they see us.
 They know that we are here.”

 After working for the organization, I respectfully disagree with my peers.
 My pre-college life is why Pride must exist — because visibility is more than spectacle.
 It’s a light in the dark.
 It’s a battle cry.
-And it saves people.
+It saves people.

 Please support this blog.
-Every supporter receives personal chats, messaging, and merch from me.
+Every supporter gets special perks.